Turkey Photovoltaic Market 2014. Scheduled for quick upward movement.

 Current energy market situation

-The energy demand of Turkey was doubled between the years 2000–2010 and is expected to fourfold between the years 2000–2025.
-This rapid increase in demand is due to the high economic development rate of Turkey.
+Turkey's energy demand was doubled between the years 2000–2010 and is expected to fourfold between the years 2000–2025.
+This rapid increase in demand is due to the high economic development rate in Turkey.
 The biggest growth area in recent years has been natural gas imported from Russia and Iran.
 In 1995, 20% of Turkey’s electricity needs were generated from natural gas.
-Today, that has increased to 44%.
+Today that has increased to 44%.
 It is a dependence that the Turkish government would like to diminish.

 Current photovoltaic market situation

-Turkey is very promising emerging market for photovoltaic energy investments amongst SEE countries according to Turkey Photovoltaic Market Outlook 2014 - 2025.
-With the introduction of support mechanisms in the law in 2005 and the subsequent amendments in 2007, 2010, 2012 and 2013, Turkish photovoltaic energy market is supposed to start growing in next years.
+Turkey is a very promising emerging market for photovoltaic energy investments amongst SEE countries, according to Turkey Photovoltaic Market Outlook 2014 - 2025.
+With the introduction of support mechanisms in the law in 2005 and the subsequent amendments in 2007, 2010, 2012 and 2013, Turkish photovoltaic energy market is supposed to start growing in the next years.
 The country had insignificant cumulative photovoltaic installed capacity by the end of 2013.
-The much anticipated decision of Turkish government from October 2013 to increase the eligibility criteria for payment under feed-in tariff (FIT) scheme of photovoltaic power plants from capacity of up to 500 KW to capacity of up to 1 MW, and to remove any size limits about renewable power generation for self-consumption purposes is expected to create serious growth in the next years in so called "unlicensed market segment".
+The much-anticipated decision of Turkish government from October 2013 to increase the eligibility criteria for payment under feed-in tariff (FIT) scheme of photovoltaic power plants from the capacity of up to 500 KW to capacity of up to 1 MW, and to remove any size limits about renewable power generation for self-consumption purposes is expected to create serious growth in the next years in so-called "unlicensed market segment".

-Turkey has very good solar resource potential as the geographical location is highly favorable for the utilization of solar energy.
+Turkey has very good solar resource potential as the geographical location is highly favourable for utilising solar energy.
 According to studies done by EIE, Turkey's average annual total sunshine is 2,640 hours (total daily 7.2 hours), average total radiation intensity 1,311 kWh / m²-year (daily total of 3.6 kWh / m²) has been identified with the help of Government Meteorology Affairs General Directorate (DMI)’s measured sunshine duration and radiation intensity between 1966-1982 years.

 Profile of electricity consumption and production in the country

-Industry is the key consumer of electricity for the country (metallurgy, chemical industry, energy and machine construction), followed by households and transportation industry.
-The Turkish economy is overall more energy intensive than the economies of the countries in the EU.
+The industry is the key consumer of electricity for the country (metallurgy, chemical industry, energy and machine construction), followed by households and transportation industry.
+The Turkish economy is overall more energy-intensive than the economies of the countries in the EU.
 Total installed electrify generating capacity is approaching 53.7 GW at the end of 2012 and is growing at around 5% per year.
-Some 35% of that capacity is hydro, coal accounts for 23%.
+Some 35% of that capacity is hydro.
+Coal accounts for 23%.
 Wind accounts for approximately 3 %, while photovoltaic accounts at the moment for less than 0.1 %.
 Interconnections with EU countries have improved, stabilizing the power system.
 More information about this promising market you may read here: Turkey Photovoltaic Market Outlook 2014 - 2025